SriviharReddy/GenAI_GUI/README.md

    - For Groq: `GROQ_API_KEY=your_actual_api_key_here`
    - For OpenRouter: `OPENROUTER_API_KEY=your_actual_api_key_here`
 4. Run the application: `streamlit run app.py`
-5. Select your preferred provider from the dropdown at the top left
+5. Select your preferred provider from the dropdown in the sidebar
 6. Enter your corresponding API key in the sidebar
 7. Select your preferred model from the dropdown
 8. Optionally customize the AI behavior with the system prompt